ReAPI-com/external-lib-template/README.md

 This configuration:

-- Bundles type definitions from dependencies
+- Bundles type definitions from dependencies into your final `bundle.d.ts`
 - Ensures proper type declaration tree-shaking
+- **Important**: The `inlinedLibraries` array must include any packages whose type definitions you want to be included in your final bundle.
+For example:
+  - If your library depends on turf.js, you need to include `"@turf/helpers"` and `"geojson"` as they contain the required type definitions
+  - Without listing dependencies here, their type definitions won't be available in your bundled `bundle.d.ts` file

 ## Getting Started